Russia hints at diplomatic solution to Ukraine crisis

 Western countries are also eagerly awaiting a postponed vote in Russia’s parliament on Tuesday.
 The Kremlin-led parliament will then vote on proposals to recognize two breakaway republics in eastern Ukraine.
 Recognition would mean the end of a years-long international peace process and the de facto annexation of parts of eastern Ukraine.

-But Russia does not seem to be in a hurry with this decision either: Putin’s party has proposed to vote in favor of the proposal according to which the parliament first asks for a calm opinion from the Ministry of Foreign Affairs.
+But Russia does not seem to be in a hurry with the decision either: Putin’s party has offered to vote in favor of the proposal in which the parliament first quietly asks the opinion of the Foreign Ministry.
 That would mean the diplomats don’t stand a chance yet.

 “Infuriatingly humble social media ninja.
 Devoted travel junkie.
 Student.
 Avid internet lover.”